 - I. To develop innovative and sustainable products with multidisciplinary Engineering expertise. - II.
-To solve complex engineering problems by applying mechanical, electrical and computer knowledge and engage in lifelong learning in their profession - III.
+Solve intricate engineering problems by identifying the crux from the mechatronics engineering fundamentals and engage in lifelong learning in their profession. - III.
 To work or pursue higher education in multicultural, multilingual and multinational environment with competent oral and written communication. - IV.
 To lead and contribute in a team entrusted with professional, social and ethical responsibilities.

-PROGRAM OUTCOMES(POs)
+PROGRAM OUTCOMES (POs)